 In worms, serotonin levels are a function of food availability.
 When resources are low, serotonin levels decrease and the worms go into fat storage mode.
 Interestingly, low serotonin also leads to decreased appetite in worms.
 Makes sense, when food availability is tight, worms get less hungry–after all, no food, no need to eat.
 They also become more efficient at storing energy as fat for the long haul.
 A perfect feat of optimized neural regulation.
 On the other hand, when food resources are high, serotonin levels increase and worms get hungrier and become more efficient at burning fuel.
 If we could only all be so lucky.
 Humans actually experience the opposite effect: when food resources are low, serotonin levels decrease, which causes appetites to go up and, unfortunately, fat to accumulate.

 So why does this matter?
 This study shows is that although our eating behaviors–what we eat and how much of it–are important, they do not tell the whole story.
 The body actually has a very sophisticated neurological regulatory system which is more instrumental in our propensity to take in and store fat.
-The nervous system gauges nutrient availability (really folks, you’ve got to read my book, it’s all in there) and determines whether to burn when in excess or hold on to when deficient in nutrients.
+The nervous system gauges nutrient availability (really folks, you’ve got to read The Six Keys To Optimal Health, it’s all in there) and determines whether to burn when in excess or hold on to when deficient in nutrients.
 In plain language, you can starve yourself on tofu shakes all you want, if you are not getting the right nutrients in the proper amounts, your body will increase your appetite–through lowered serotonin levels–to ensure that more nutrients come in.* And low serotonin means increased fat storage.